sergio11/zero_trace_hacking_tool/README.md

 - 📊 **Generate reports** with search results for documentation and analysis.
 - 📂 **Download sensitive files** that may contain exposed data (e.g., `.pdf`, `.docx`, `.txt`, etc.).
 - 🌐 Identify **potential attack vectors** by scanning for misconfigurations or leaked data online.

+## ⚠️ Disclaimer

+**ZeroTrace** was developed **exclusively for educational and research purposes** as part of my **learning experience in cybersecurity and ethical hacking**.
+This project serves as a **practical application of the knowledge acquired during a cybersecurity course**, allowing me to experiment in a **controlled environment** and include it in my **cybersecurity portfolio**.

+This tool is intended **solely for ethical security research** and **authorized penetration testing**.
+Any use **outside of legal and authorized environments**—such as reconnaissance without consent or unauthorized data access—is **strictly prohibited**.

+**Unauthorized use of ZeroTrace to gather or exploit sensitive information is illegal** and may violate laws.

+**I assume no responsibility for any misuse of this tool.** Users must ensure they have **explicit authorization** before performing any security assessments. **Always operate within legal and ethical boundaries.**

 ## 🌟 **Explore My Other Open-Source Ethical Hacking Tools**